Introduction

 Step 2: Use Protective Barriers

-Place a drop cloth, an old towel, or a plastic sheet beneath your workspace.
-These barriers will catch any drips or spills, safeguarding the carpet underneath.
+Put down a drop cloth, an old towel, or a plastic sheet under your workspace.
+These barriers will catch any drips or spills, keeping your carpet safe.

 Step 3: Be Mindful of Nail Polish Placement

-Ensure that nail polish bottles are positioned away from the edges of surfaces and are placed on stable bases to minimize the risk of tipping over.
+Make sure to keep nail polish bottles away from the edges of surfaces and place them on stable bases.
+This helps reduce the chance of them tipping over.

 Immediate Action for Accidental Spills